Sample_Sizer

 Adjust Significance Level and Power

 By default, the significance level is set to 5% and the power of the sample sizing is set to 80%.
-These are fairly standardized values, but if you would like to adjust them, you can choose among other plausible values below.
+These are "standard" values, but we shouldn't be wedded to them, so you can adjust power and significance level below.

 Minimum Detectable Percentage Effect